imjuni/create-ts-index/README.md

   src/
     app.ts
     > index.ts
+      // created from 'create-ts-index'
       export * from './component';
       export * from './app';
     component/
       Nav.ts
       Button.ts
       > index.ts
+        // created from 'create-ts-index'
         export * from './Nav';
         export * from './Button';
 ```